nens/SewerAssessor/README.md

 QGIS plug-in for assessing properties of the sewer.

 ## Features
+* Add shapefiles ('Gem. zettingssnelheid put' and 'Riool putten') as vector layers
+* Joined memory layer is created of 'Gem. zettingssnelheid put' and 'Riool putten' when pressing 'Gem. zettingssnelheid put' 'Toon' button
-* Browsing files for "Restlevensduur" tab
+* Browse files for "Restlevensduur" tab
 * Mock-up dockwidget for assessing sewer properties

 ## Requirements